Elijah-Ugoh/Parkinsons-Diseases-Genetics/7_T2D_PD.md

 # Investigating the Impact of Type II Diabetes Mellitus (T2D) on Parkinson's Disease (PD) Risk in the MPBC Cohort

 Steps:
 - Data QC (extensive QC has been done on the MPBC cohort.
-So, no need for QC here, since the same dataset will be used in this pipeline).
+So, no need for QC here, since the same dataset will be used in this section).
 - Create a new covariate file with additional information on T2D for all participants.
-  - To create the covariate file, we must first extract diagnostic information from government data to ensure we include only T2D (and not T1D) in the analysis.
+  - To create the covariate file, we must first extract T2D diagnostic information from Swedish national patient registry (Socialstyrelsen) to ensure we include only T2D (and not T1D) in the analysis.
   - This is because clinical information in the questionnaire is self-reported and does not specify what type of diabetes.
 - Get summary stats from publicly available GWAS data and update them to plink-ready format.
-- Match the SNPs in the summary stat with those in our QC'ed and imputed genotyping data to ensure alleles and ID consistency.
+- Match the SNPs in the summary stats with those in our QC'ed and imputed genotype data to ensure alleles and ID consistency.
-- Run the PRS calculations using plink2.
+- Run the PRS calculations using PLINK v2.0.
 - Analyze the results using logistic regressisons and visualizations in R.

 ## Creating Updated Covariate File with T2D Information
-The steps below create an updated covariate file (using diabetes and parkinsons disease diagnoses from the Swedish national patient registry):
+The steps below create an updated covariate file (using T2D and PD diagnoses from Socialstyrelsen):

 ```bash
 # create a wd in the pwd